Information on changes to motor dealer, repairer and recycler laws.

 - all licensees will be required to keep records in a prescribed format

-- businesses that do certain work restricted to the installation or replacement of accessories that do not affect the safety or performance of a vehicle, will no longer need to hold a licence to do that work; these businesses will continue to have obligations to consumers under the Australian Consumer Law.
+- businesses that do certain work restricted to the installation or replacement of accessories that don't affect the safety or performance of a vehicle, will no longer need to hold a licence to do that work.
+These businesses will continue to have obligations to consumers under the Australian Consumer Law.

 Changes to tradesperson certification include:

-- tradesperson certificates need to be renewed every three years so that there is an accurate and up to date record of who is working in the industry
+- tradesperson certificates need to be renewed so there is an accurate and up to date record of who is working in the industry.

-- the minimum qualification requirements for new tradespeople entering the industry has been upgraded to a Certificate III qualification delivered by a registered training organisation
+- the minimum qualification requirements for new tradespeople entering the industry was upgraded to a Certificate III qualification delivered by a registered training organisation.

 - the classes of repair work for tradesperson certificates have been updated and consolidated

-- certain work involved with the installation or replacement of accessories that do not affect safety or performance of a vehicle will no longer require a tradesperson certificate.
+- certain work that is low scope and doesn't affect safety or performance of a vehicle will no longer require a tradesperson certificate.